dreamcatcher-tech/crm-gui/README.md

-# crm-spa
+# crm-gui
 Single Page Application for the CRM demonstration project

-Deployment is done by updating the version to deploy in `deploy.yml` and pushing to github, which triggers the action to publish.
+Deployment is done by updating the version to deploy in [`deploy.yml`](.github/workflows/deploy.yml) and pushing to github, which triggers the action to publish.

 The page is loaded with repository secrets to configure which chain to connect to on the deployments local network.